fireinrain/github-trending/TrendsHist.md

 * 【2024-03-02】[OData / AspNetCoreOData](https://github.com/OData/AspNetCoreOData) - ASP.NET Core OData: A server library built upon ODataLib and ASP.NET Core
 ## Typescript

+* 【2025-10-08】[cgoinglove / better\-chatbot](https://github.com/cgoinglove/better-chatbot) - Just a Better Chatbot  Powered by Agent & MCP & Workflows
+* 【2025-10-08】[wppconnect-team / wppconnect](https://github.com/wppconnect-team/wppconnect) - WPPConnect is an open source project developed by the JavaScript community with the aim of exporting functions from WhatsApp Web to the node, which can be used to support the creation of any interaction, such as customer service, media sending, intelligence recognition based on phrases artificial and many other things, use your imagination
+* 【2025-10-08】[openai / openai-agents-js](https://github.com/openai/openai-agents-js) - A lightweight, powerful framework for multi-agent workflows and voice agents
+* 【2025-10-08】[pipeshub-ai / pipeshub-ai](https://github.com/pipeshub-ai/pipeshub-ai) - The OpenSource Alternative to Glean's Workplace AI
 * 【2025-10-07】[superagent-ai / vibekit](https://github.com/superagent-ai/vibekit) - Run Claude Code, Gemini, Codex — or any coding agent — in a clean, isolated sandbox with sensitive data redaction and observability baked in.
 * 【2025-10-07】[wppconnect\-team / wppconnect](https://github.com/wppconnect-team/wppconnect) - WPPConnect is an open source project developed by the JavaScript community with the aim of exporting functions from WhatsApp Web to the node, which can be used to support the creation of any interaction, such as customer service, media sending, intelligence recognition based on phrases artificial and many other things, use your imagination
 * 【2025-10-05】[glide-browser / glide](https://github.com/glide-browser/glide) - An extensible and keyboard-focused web browser